dcieslak19973/hyperzoekt/doc/HYPERZOEKT_PLANS.md

 # Hyperzoekt Development Plan

 ## Overview
-Hyperzoekt is an extension to the zoekt ecosystem, focusing on advanced semantic analysis of code repositories.
-It builds on the speed and functionality of zoekt-distributed for repo processing while adding features like AST extraction, call graph analysis, and PageRank computation.
-The goal is to provide enriched search and insights (e.g., usage analysis, code ranking) without compromising the purity of zoekt-rs (core indexing/search) or zoekt-distributed (distributed processing/orchestration).
+Hyperzoekt extends the zoekt ecosystem to provide semantic enrichment of indexed repositories.
+It combines fast trigram-based indexing with AST extraction, call-graph analysis, and PageRank-style ranking to surface higher-quality search results and usage information.

-This plan outlines the architecture, integration, implementation steps, and trade-offs based on ongoing discussions.
-It assumes hyperzoekt can depend on zoekt-rs and/or zoekt-distributed for data and functionality.
+This document summarizes the architecture, trade-offs, and an implementation roadmap for incremental development.
+It assumes Hyperzoekt can build on `zoekt-rs` and `zoekt-distributed` rather than re-implementing core indexing logic.

 ## Core Objectives
 - **Semantic Enrichment**: Extract ASTs, build call graphs, compute PageRank for code entities (functions, classes, etc.).